hexcomltd/barxui-api/api/label.md

 Required field inputs  must be specified when printing but may be blank.

 Missing values for an input is effectively blank which may cause errors when printing.

+A list of data fields is also included.
+The value of these can be specified when printing rather than using the values from a barxui query.

 ```
 {